Spiral Antidepressant Withdrawal Field Guide

 Heritage

-Perhaps during the worst of depression their goal was simply to survive; now it might be to thrive.
-What matters most to them?
+During the depths of depression, your goal was often simply to survive; now, it can transform into a desire to thrive.
+What truly matters most to you?
 Family, creativity, service, adventure?
-The freedom from medication (or the acceptance of needing it) is not an endpoint but a means to live in alignment with those values.
-The Flourish OS platform offers tools and frameworks to help patients continue exploring these values long after formal treatment ends.
+The journey of coming off medication (or accepting its continued need) is not an endpoint, but a powerful means to live in authentic alignment with these values.
+Various platforms and frameworks can support you in continuing to explore and embody these values long after formal treatment concludes.

 Reflection Prompt – Gratitude and Forward Vision